preetidhyani92/Employee-attrition/README.md

 train ML models

-export cleaned_data.csv for Power BI
+export  HR-Employee-Attrition.csv for Power BI

 📊 How to Use the Power BI Dashboard